 “Ya must’ve needed it, if it’s changed you to be this whacked out.”

-“Whack-a-Mole,” I yelled.
-They obliged by repeatedly whacking me on the head.
-I kept bouncing back.
+“Whack-a-Mole,” I yell.
+They oblige by repeatedly whacking me on the head with pillows.
+I keep bouncing back.
 Life in the zoo.

-Time started to fly by as I settled into the daily grind of school, job, choir, therapy, and life at Hyland House.
-We were asked not to participate with the marching band at State football games.
-All I can say is they were a dispirited team, losing all their remaining games, six in a row.
-‘Gator remained a steadfast cheerleader on the sidelines, telling everyone to wait until next year when he would be a freshman.
-We did play with the high school band at his games.
-They were already spirited and won all their scheduled games to remain undefeated.
-‘Gator was next year’s great white hope for State.
+Time starts to fly by as I settle into the daily grind of school, job, choir, therapy, and life at Hyland House.
+We’re asked not to participate with the marching band at State football games.
+All I can say is they are a dispirited team, losing all their remaining games, six in a row.
+‘Gator remains a steadfast cheerleader on the sidelines, telling everyone to wait until next year when he will be a freshman.
+We do play with the high school band at his games.
+They’re already spirited and win all their scheduled games to remain undefeated.
+‘Gator is next year’s great white hope for State.

-The ban on rock n roll at State Stadium riled several groups of students.
-They organized a rally for free speech at which we played our fight songs.
-Afterward several fraternities asked if we would play Christmas parties before everyone left for the holidays.
-We agreed to play at Kappa Sig on the Saturday after Thanksgiving.
-Naturally we told all our high school friends who insisted they were ‘with the band’ to gain entrance.
-There was a big uproar about under-age drinking which shut down the show before we finished.
-‘Gator had been at the door and knew how much was taken in as cover for the open bar.
-After the police had left, the social direct tried to stiff us on our 25% of the door.
-Once ‘Gator intervened with his own headcount, they grudgingly paid us.
-I called the other frats and cancelled the Christmas shows due to the police problem at Kappa Sig.
-High school invading the college crowd’s domain was not going to work in Iowa.
-The moms were relieved and the twins doubly so.
+The ban on rock n roll at State Stadium riles several groups of college students.
+They organize a rally for free speech at which we play our fight songs.
+Afterwards several fraternities ask if we will play Christmas parties before everyone leaves for the holidays.
+We agree to play at Kappa Sig on the Saturday after Thanksgiving.
+Naturally we tell all our high school friends who insist they’re ‘with the band’ to gain entrance.
+There is a big uproar about under-age drinking which shuts down the show before we finish.
+‘Gator has been at the door and knows how much is taken in as cover for the open bar.
+After the police leave, the social direct tries to stiff us on our 25% of the door.
+Once ‘Gator intervenes with his own headcount, they grudgingly pay us.
+I call the other frats and cancel the Christmas shows due to the police problem at Kappa Sig.
+High school invading the college crowd’s domain is not going to work in Iowa.
+The moms are relieved and the twins doubly so.

-Thanksgiving day was more fun.
-The whole bowling team, including girls, came over after everyone had celebrated at home.
-A massive jam of pop, folk and country music ensued, everyone singing along to the twins’ record collection We also taught them to sing, with mixed results, to the cover songs we already knew.
-Donovan’s ‘Atlantis’ ruled.
+Thanksgiving day is more fun.
+The whole bowling team, including girls, come over after everyone has celebrated at home.
+A massive jam of pop, folk and country music ensues, everyone singing along to the twins’ record collection We also teach them to sing, with mixed results, to the cover songs we already know.
+Donovan’s ‘Atlantis’ rules.

-I tried to get all the girls dancing to ‘Spirit in the Sky.’
-They said my arm waving made me look like a holy roller, expecting me to fall to the floor.
-I instantly fell down and continued to sing the vocals in what everyone thought were tongues.
+I try to get all the girls dancing to ‘Spirit in the Sky.’
+They say my arm waving makes me look like a holy roller, expecting me to fall to the floor.
+I instantly fall down and continue to sing the vocals in what everyone thinks are tongues.

-The moms had cooked a 25 pound turkey.
-What we ate in the afternoon was nothing compared to what the team consumed as turkey sandwiches after dark.
-The Pizza Pit was closed for the holiday.
-The thought of turkey pizza turned my stomach and made me crave just a slice from Sorrento’s.
-I wished.
-Flo bemoaned not being able to come for Christmas.
-I told her to go to Sorento’s and remember our bathroom escapades.
-Then she could send me a slice.
-I told ‘Gator (when the greasy, stale slice arrived) all the places where the slice could have been.
-The slice tasted more than slightly ripe.
-I’s a long way from Miami to Aims by mail.
+The moms cook a 25 pound turkey.
+What we eat in the afternoon was nothing compared to what the team consumes as turkey sandwiches after dark.
+The Pizza Pit is closed for the holiday.
+The thought of turkey pizza turns my stomach but makes me crave just a slice from Sorrento’s.
+I wish.
+I call Flo who bemoans not being able to come for Christmas.
+I tell her to go to Sorento’s to remember our bathroom escapades.
+Then she can send me a slice.
+The slice tastes more than slightly ripe.
+It’s a long way from Miami to Aims by mail.
 I tell ‘Gator all the places where the slice may have been.

-Dr. Kam was keeping me calm, thankfully without medication.
-Choir allowed me to work out my performance addiction.
-My having to use the twins’ car every evening worked to their advantage.
+Dr. Kam is keeping me calm, thankfully without medication.
+Choir allows me to work out my performance addiction.
+Having to use the twins’ car every evening works to their advantage.
 Whenever they needed a ride, they get boys to drive them.
-I enjoy watching how well they manipulated the boys.
-The bowling team was tight, but we lacked competitiveness.
-It seems that all the little towns we played had nothing to do other than bowl during the long winters.
-They actually could bowl.
-‘Gator refused to allow us to put participation trophies up at the Clubhouse.
-Saturday mornings at the bowling alley went from team practices to team tournaments of three or more local high schools.
-We were slowly improving but could care less about winning – maybe by the time of the State Championship, which we scheduled for late March.
+I enjoy watching how well they manipulate the boys.
+The bowling team is tight, but we lack competitiveness.
+It seems that all the little towns we play do nothing other than bowl during the long winters.
+They actually can bowl.
+‘Gator refuses to allow us to put participation trophies up at the Clubhouse.
+Saturday mornings at the bowling alley changes from team practices to team tournaments of three or more local high schools.
+We are slowly improving but care less about winning – maybe by the time of the State Championship, which is scheduled for late March.
 We introduced the visitors to the Pizza Pit, making it the highlight of the Saturday competitions.
-‘Gator declared himself team president.
+‘Gator declares himself team president.
 Football Coach ‘Red’ Ball had contacted his coaching friends at other schools to organize their own bowling teams.
-It was a natural winter sport for football players.
-The main difference was half of every team pair were girls.
-The social possibilities helped recruitment of players.
-Most schools quickly joined the league.
-The coaches reserved judgment about co-ed teams, worrying about teen pregnancy.
-Actual coaching proved impossible as every player was always giving advice and pointers.
-It was Saturday; no one listened to teachers on Saturday, except math-letes.
-I got a 25 cent raise from my Pizza Pit manager for bringing in all the extra business.
-I could care less; it was the tips that I earned that was putting money in my pocket.
-I turned over my paychecks to the moms who were beginning to complain about the excessive calls to Miami.
-I was so tempted to call Jack in Switzerland.
-The toll rate was over $1 a minute.
-Instead I called Mummy in Miami.
-She passed along messages about my new life.
-She told me Jack was singing French hymns in the school choir.
-I told her I was singing in tongues, which made her laugh and threaten to tell Father Frank I was continuing to turn into a Baptist.
-I asked her to omit telling him that the choir I was in was Baptist.
+It is a natural winter sport for football players.
+The main difference is every team pair has a girl.
+The social possibilities help recruitment of players.
+Most schools quickly join the league.
+The coaches reserve judgment about co-ed teams, worrying about teen pregnancy.
+Actual coaching proves impossible as every player is always giving advice and pointers.
+It is Saturday; no one listens to teachers on Saturday, except math-letes.
+I get a 25 cent raise from my Pizza Pit manager for bringing in all the extra business.
+I can care less; it’s the tips that I earn that is putting money in my pocket.
+I turn over my paychecks to the moms who are beginning to complain about the excessive calls to Miami.
+I’m so tempted to call Jack in Switzerland.
+The toll rate is over $1 a minute.
+Instead I call Mummy in Miami.
+She passes along messages about my new life.
+She tells me Jack is singing French hymns in the school choir.
+I tell her I was singing in tongues, which makes her laugh.
+She threatens to tell Father Frank that I’m continuing to turn into a Baptist.
+I ask her to omit telling him that the choir I’m in is Baptist.

-Our English class presentation of the Little House on the Prairie Christmas episode was moving along.
-Two girls both wanted to play Laura; Tish was a pretty blonde and Tammy was a plainer brown-hair girl.
+Our English class presentation of the Little House on the Prairie Christmas episode is moving along.
+Two girls both wanted to play Laura; Tish is a pretty blonde and Tammy, a plainer brown-hair girl.

 “What is a memorable scene for Laura?”
-I asked in my role as Assistant Director.
+I ask in my role as Assistant Director.

-“Oh, when she sticks out her tongue at Nellie Oleson,” they both exclaimed.
+“Oh, when she sticks out her tongue at Nellie Oleson,” they both exclaim.

-“Let’s see how you would do that,” I directed them.
+“Let’s see how you would do that,” I direct them.

 Both girls stuck their tongues out at each other, making weird faces.
 I chose Tish to be Nellie and Tammy as Laura.
-They continued to stick their tongues out at each other.
+They continue to stick their tongues out at each other.

-Tish complained to Mrs. McCarthy, “Why can’t I be Laura?’
-She was used to getting her way.
+Tish complains to Mrs. McCarthy, “Why can’t I be Laura?’
+She’s used to getting her way.

-“It takes more acting skill to play a villain,” Mrs. McCarthy backed me up.
+“It takes more acting skill to play a villain,” Mrs. McCarthy backs me up.
 “And the Laura character has many more lines to memorize.

-Tish continued her pout as several boys whispered their support.
-She beamed at them and continued to scowl at me.
+Tish continues her pout with several boys whispering their support.
+She beams at them and continues to scowl at me.

-Mrs. McCarthy directed me to a costume supply company in Chicago.
-We ordered the two-man horse outfit.
-‘Gator was anxious to start rehearsing.
-I told him that the outfit would require getting used to.
-He agreed to start once it had arrived.
-Noah was less excited about being the horse’s ass.
-All of us including the posse started telling him ‘don’t be such an ass.’
-I worked with him on ideas on how to get laughs, like kicking Pa in the butt when he wasn’t looking.
+Mrs. McCarthy directs me to a costume supply company in Chicago.
+We order the two-man horse outfit.
+‘Gator is anxious to start rehearsing.
+I tell him that the outfit will require getting used to.
+He agrees to start once it arrives.
+Noah is less excited about being the horse’s ass.
+All of us including the posse start telling him ‘don’t be such an ass.’
+I work with him on ideas on how to get laughs, like kicking Pa in the butt when he isn’t looking.

-“Is that in the script?” he asked, unsure on exactly what improvising was.
+“Is that in the script?” he asks, unsure on exactly what improvising is.

 “Just watch what ‘Gator does and follow his lead.
 It has to be spontaneous.”

-As the Christmas Break approached, I brought my guitar and practice amp to play carols and seasonal songs.
-The horse outfit had arrived, We added sleigh bells.
-Every time “Gator and Noah pranced on stage, I played ‘Jingle Bell Rock,’
+As the Christmas Break approaches, I bring my guitar and practice amp to play carols and seasonal songs.
+The horse outfit arrives.
+We add sleigh bells.
+Every time “Gator and Noah prance on stage, I play ‘Jingle Bell Rock,’

-When Bunny was going offstage, I played ‘Winter Wonderland.’
+When Bunny is going offstage, I play ‘Winter Wonderland.’

-Mrs. McCarthy liked this musical addition so much that she asked for volunteers from the non-role-playing students to be the chorus.
-She worked with those who passed her ’can you carry a tune’ standard.
-We also planned to do ‘Silent Night’ for the Santa and chimney scene as they all go to bed.
+Mrs. McCarthy likes this musical addition so much that she asks for volunteers from the non-role-playing students to be the chorus.
+She works with those who pass her ’can you carry a tune’ standard.
+We also plan to do ‘Silent Night’ for the Santa and chimney scene as they all go to bed.
 We chose ‘Little Town of Bethlehem’ for the finale when the star is placed on the top of the tree.

-“I hope you’re happy,” Mrs. McCarthy complained.
+“I hope you’re happy,” Mrs. McCarthy complains.
 “You turned a simple TV episode into a Broadway Christmas musical.”